 From our observations about town, here are a few of Barbara Bush’s places in Kennebunkport, where you might feel our favorite First Lady’s presence.

 #1 Walkers Point on Ocean Avenue, also known as the Bush Compound.
 This majestic peninsula that juts out into the Atlantic Ocean is an iconic landmark in Kennebunkport.
 Dubbed the “Summer White House” it has been the family home to the Bush family for generations now.
 You can park along Ocean Ave, by the Anchor to Windward tribute gifted from the townspeople of Kennebunkport to President Bush, locals call him #41.
 Pause here, take a picture and watch the waves crash into the shore.
-You’ll see why the Bush family loves it here.
+You’ll see why the Bush family has loved it here.

 #2 Gooch’s Beach in Kennebunk on Beach Ave, was a favorite place for Mrs. Bush to walk with her dogs.
 Even when she required a walker, outfitted with big beach tires, she’d still come stroll the beach, dogs in tow.
-In fact her dogs, Mini Me and Bebe – Maltipoos, are featured in Bob Dennis’ book “Gooches Pooches.”
+In fact her dogs, Mini Me and Bebe – Maltipoos, were featured in Bob Dennis’ book “Gooches Pooches.”

 #3 Mabel’s Lobster Claw – long a top spot for the Bush family to dine.
 This classic casual seafood restaurant on Ocean Ave even has a nook they call the “B table” where the President and First Lady liked to sit.